OpenGeoScales/CarbonData/README.md

 ##  Main goal

-We are here to provide clean, verified, cross-checked and normalized datasets on GHG emissions.
+> Our main goal is to provide clean, verified, cross-checked and normalized datasets on GHG emissions.

 ## Features

+- **Domain knowledge**
+    - Build a knowledge base on GHG emissions concepts, phenomenon, methods...
+    - Share and explain main concepts to non-specialist

+- **Data cartography**
-- Identify and document GHG elmissions data sources
+    - Identify and document GHG emissions data sources

-- Collect and share raw data
+- **Data exploration reports**
     - Analyse raw data and provide insights
-- Compare vairous sources
+    - Compare various sources

+- **Normalized GHG emissions database**
     - Combine and clean data sources
     - Model and maintain an aggregated data base

+- **Normalized GHG emissions data sharing**
     -  Develop API to query normalized data source
     - Develpop dashs to explore it

 # How can I contribute?